timryanb/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       - np.array([0, 5])
       - deg
       - B-spline control points for twist distribution.
 Array convention is ``[wing tip, ..., root]`` in symmetry cases, and ``[tip, ..., root, ... tip]`` when ``symmetry = False``.
+    * - chord_cp
+      - np.array([0.1, 5])
+      - m
+      - B-spline control points for chord distribution.
+Array convention is the same than ``twist_cp``.
+    * - chord_scaling_pos
+      - 0.25
+      -
+      - Chord position at which the chord scaling factor is applied.
+1 is the trailing edge, 0 is the leading edge.

 .. list-table:: Aerodynamics definitions
     :widths: 20 20 5 55